additional anecdotes can be found on the

 • On Dec.
 17, 2007 Alexander Cockburn wrote the following in his Nation column "The Dialectics of Revolution ...
 Uh, Recycling" (scan of column ):

-"The night before his address I cooked dinner for Mr. and Mrs. Marcuse on hehalf of the New Left Review editorial committee.
+"The night before his address I cooked dinner for Mr. and Mrs. Marcuse on behalf of the New Left Review editorial committee.
 Marcuse was sharing lodgings with Goodman [anarchist intellectual writer Paul, 1911-1972] and denounced the latter's habit of leaving the bathroom door open as he stood in his underwear, brushing his teeth, 'flirting his buttocks.'
 Marcuse twitched his behind in parody of the licentious author of Growing Up Absurd as, slightly shocked, our group waited to continue with probing questions about the Frankfurt School.
 'Too much civilization, not enough Eros,' Mrs. Marcuse muttered wryly."

 2008 Entries (back to top)